 Taking these ambivalent feelings as a starting point, the artists develop their own language according to their sensibility and history.
 The selected videos deal with prevented communications, disturbed feelings, globalisation, memory and spirituality.
 As a result, each video inspires the viewer to question the normative understandings of relationships in the occidental world.

 About the curator

-Kisito Assangni is a Togolese-French curator and producer who studied photography, art history and museology.
+Kisito Assangni is a Togolese-French curator, consultant and producer who studied photography and museology.
 Currently living between London, Paris and Lomé, his practice primarily focuses on psycho-geography and post-globalisation impact on contemporary african cultures.
-His projects have been shown internationally including the Whitechapel Gallery, Ben Uri Museum, London; Arnot Art Museum, New York; Malmo Konsthall, Malmo, Sweden; National Centre for Contemporary Arts, Moscow; Pori Art Museum, Pori, Finland; Motorenhalle Centre for Contemporary Art, Dresden, Germany among others.
+His projects have been shown internationally including the Whitechapel Gallery, London; Arnot Art Museum, New York; Malmo Konsthall, Malmo, Sweden; National Centre for Contemporary Arts, Moscow; Pori Art Museum, Finland; Motorenhalle Centre for Contemporary Art, Dresden, Germany among others.

 Kisito has participated in symposia, talks and events at numerous international venues.

 He was also member of jury for the Award Letters From The Sky in Cape Town (South Africa) as well as the 28th Prix Videoformes in Clermont-Ferrand (France).
 Kisito is the founder/curator of TIME is Love Screening and Project [SFIP] – Platform for critical thinking, researching and presenting video art from Africa.